wjpigott/ArcBenefitsDashboard/workbook/README.md

 10. Overview

 ### SQL Server Arc Capabilities (4 tabs)
+1. Defender for Cloud
-1. Best Practices Assessment
+2. Best Practices Assessment
-2. Performance Dashboard
+3. Performance Dashboard
-3. Inventory & Configuration
+4. Inventory & Configuration
-4. Overview
+5. Overview

 Each capability tab includes a **Notes** section (collapsible) that provides:
 - **What it provides**: Key benefits and value propositions